Jacklizeya/2022-CodeLab-Industry-Truck/20220312 Eventloop.md

 8. initialize -> first render -> later just reactive based on callbacks
 9. if one callback takes long time to process, render won't get a chance to be executed by V8
 10. scroll handler needs a debounce, so it won't pass tons of callback
+11. In this case, OOD actually makes more sense, initialize it, then do callback one by one